lunarphp/lunar/docs/core/upgrading.md

 ## [Unreleased]

-### High impact
+### Low impact

-Add the new fingerprint class reference to `config/lunar/carts.php`.
+Add the new fingerprint class reference to `config/lunar/carts.php` if you have published the config.

 ```php
 'fingerprint_generator' => Lunar\Actions\Carts\GenerateFingerprint::class,